 Workload imbalance is a major challenge for these types of kernels [37], [51], [52], [54], [62].
 Although this is beyond the scope of this paper, we describe the basic mechanisms used in the evaluation that more advanced methods can build upon.
 To split the work among the Cells, the nodes to process are first statically split among the Cells.
-For example, in the direction-switching BFS [10], each Cell is assigned a subset of frontier nodes for the forward direction.
+For example, in the direction-switching BFS [10], each Cell is assigned a subset of frontier nodes for the forward direction, or a subset of unvisited nodes for backward direction.
 In SpGEMM, implementing Gustavson's algorithm [24], each Cell is given a subset of output rows to compute.
-Then, the tiles can use the atomic-add to implement parallel for-loop (Figure 8).
+Then, the tiles can use the atomicadd to implement parallel for-loop (Figure 8).